tomhendra/courses/19-testing-javascript/README.md

 ### 4.3.
 Restore the Original Implementation of a Mocked JavaScript Function with jest.spyOn

+With our current usage of the mock function, we have to manually keep track of the original implementation so we can clean up after ourselves to keep our tests idempotent.
+Let’s see how `jest.spyOn` can help us avoid the bookkeeping and simplify our situation.

 - Having to keep track of the original `getWinner` and restoring it at the end of our test is annoying.
 - Jest exposes another utility to help with this called `spyOn`.